-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 “This is about what he did not say,” said Commerzbank currency strategist Esther Reichelt, in Frankfurt.
 “He does not seem to be overly concerned with the current euro levels, which is the market’s justification to move the euro higher.”

-In bonds, U.S. Treasurys were mixed as investors await economic news.
-Advance U.S. economic indicators are due before the start of trading Monday.
-The yield on the U.S. 10-year note was lower at 2.168 per cent early on.
-The yield on the 30-year note was also lower at 2.751 per cent.
+In bonds, the yield on the U.S. 10-year note was higher at 2.176 per cent early on.
+The yield on the 30-year note was also higher at 2.764 per cent.

 In Europe, German 10-year bond yields rose 1 basis points to 0.39 per cent , just off eight-week lows hit last week at 0.37 per cent.